Thanks to the following current key organisational volunteers ….

 Steve Smith – aka Coed Flidais

-Steve is our only currently funded member thanks to a grant from ??? until ???.
+Steve has left the organisation, he was our only funded member.
 In short, he is a woodland expert.
 He knows how to drive a tractor, live without electricity, make a wood spoon and all sorts of everything I’ve never needed to do.
-For all we know he may live in the woodland – like a Cwmbran “Grizzly Adams” ! 🙂 He works ? days a week at the woodland, leading volunteering activities, fixing things, making things, recommending maintenance solutions, teaching volunteers and student groups in forestry skills and normally has a solution for any problem in the woodland we cant solve – in short the committee is jealous – but hugely grateful for him being here!!
+For all we know he may live in the woodland – like a Cwmbran “Grizzly Adams” ! 🙂 Sue Wheeler

 Sue is currently our membership administrator and is a Facebook moderator (shared with Kerry) but also makes our calendars and helps with event organisation.
 Often at volunteering activities and she still has time to walk her dogs in the woodland!!